These practical tips about Holland for visitors will ensure your trip to Holland will be more enjoyable and above all, more relaxed.

 Post offices do not exist anymore in Holland.
 Now they are called PostNL service points and are often located in shops, most often books and magazine stores like Bruna or Primera.
 It's just a desk.
-You won't find a post office building anymore.
+You won't find a public post office building anymore.

 You can buy stamps at PostNL points and sent letters and parcels from there.
 Use this link to search your nearest location.

 You can also buy packages of stamps at supermarkets like Albert Heijn.
 At PostNL points, you can pay for postage for individual pieces, and they can weight them for you when in doubt how many stamps to use.